Why online scams are on the rise in India – DW – 11/12/2024

 "That's how expertly they twist your mind beyond reason.
 They use your fear against you until you send all your money over."

-The 37-year-old content writer was describing a version of the "digital arrest" scam that has caught national attention in recent months.

-The crime involves a scamster posing as a law enforcement official — often a police or customs officer — who informs an unsuspecting victim that their identity has been used in illegal activities.

-The Indian Cyber Crime Coordination Centre (I4C), a central agency which operates under the Ministry of Home Affairs, reported an average of 7,000 cybercrime complaints every day in just the first four months of 2024.
+The Indian Cyber Crime Coordination Centre (I4C), a central agency that operates under the Ministry of Home Affairs, reported an average of 7,000 daily cybercrime complaints in just the first four months of 2024.

-This includes not just the digital arrest scams but also several other types of online frauds, such as job, investment or romance scams as well as online phishing.
+This includes not just digital arrest scams but also several other types of online frauds, such as job, investment or romance scams and online phishing.
 Victims are estimated to have lost about 17.5 billion rupees (€192 million, $207 million) as a result.

 "What's worrying is that the high rate of complaints is not the full picture.
 Many don't report it because they aren't aware of procedures, or they're ashamed of getting fooled," said Arun Kumar Verma, an official in the cybercrime department of Delhi police.